mucommander/mucommander/readme.txt

 Countless thanks to the many people who participated in this project and made it what it is today:

 Code contributors:
-- Nicolas Rinaudo  (shell improvements, configuration parser, XML writer, Ant build file)
+- Nicolas Rinaudo  (shell improvements, configuration parser, XML writer, Ant build file and much more)
 - Xavier Martin (ISO and NRG support)
-- Ewan Harrow (Webstart JNLP)

 Translators:
-- Tony Klüver and Frank Berger (German translation)
+- Tony Klüver and Frank Berger (German)
-- Marcos Cobeña (Spanish translation)
+- Marcos Cobeña (Spanish)
-- Peter Vasko (Czech translation)
+- Peter Vasko (Czech)
-- Kent Hsu (Traditional Chinese translation)
+- Kent Hsu (Traditional Chinese)
-- Andrzej Kosiński (Polish translation)
+- Andrzej Kosiński (Polish)
-- Tamás Balogh-Walder (Hungarian translation)
+- Tamás Balogh-Walder (Hungarian)
-- XXXX Pro (Russian translation)
+- XXXX Pro (Russian)
-- Woodie (Simplified Chinese translation)
+- Woodie (Simplified Chinese)
-- Joze Kovacic (Slovenian translation)
+- Joze Kovacic (Slovenian)

 And all of you who suggested new features, reported bugs, sent warm emails or generously donated to the project !